 The SUNY Sullivan

-Our Liberal Arts and Sciences Biology AS Program offers:
+Our Liberal Arts & Sciences, AS: Biology Concentration Program offers:

 A university-parallel two-year program designed to allow students to transfer to a four-year school with a major in biology or a biology-related field.

 Students with degrees in biology may pursue careers in research, education, medicine, and more.

 MAT 1206 or higher level math from the approved Gen Ed 1 list

 Principles of Biology I

 Humanities course from the approved Gen Ed 7 list

 General Chemistry II

 Principles of Biology II